FPGAwars/apio/docs/installing-apio.md

         apio-darwin-arm64-[version]-[date]-bundle.tgz

-2. Double click on the bundle file to uncompress it and reveal the `apio` directory with the application files.
+2. Run the following command to allow the unsigned Apio app to run.

-3. While in the `apio` directory, run the following command to make the unsigned apio application runnable:
+        xattr -d com.apple.quarantine apio-darwin-arm64-*-bundle.tgz 2>&1 | grep -v "No such xattr"

-        sudo find . -exec xattr -d com.apple.quarantine {}  \; 2>&1 | grep -v "No such xattr"
+3.  **After you run the xattr command**, double click on the bundle file to uncompress it and reveal the `apio` directory with the application files.

 4. While in the `apio` directory, run the following command to test your installation:

         ./apio

-5. Move the `apio` directory to the location of your choosing and add it to your `$PATH`.
+5. Move the `apio` directory to a location of your choosing and add it to your `$PATH`.

 ---